Mixed-state entanglement and phase transitions in Einstein-Born-Infeld massive gravity: The relationship between entanglement measurements and Hawking-Page phase transition

 \subsection{The scaling behavior of Hawking page phase transition}

-In the preceding section, we investigated various holographic quantum information measures in the EN-BI massive gravity theory, specifically focusing on HEE, MI, and EWCS.
+In the preceding section, we investigated various holographic quantum information measures in the EBI massive gravity theory, specifically focusing on HEE, MI, and EWCS.
 These quantum information measures are connected to the geometry of the dual spacetimes.
 Our analysis reveals that at the second-order critical point of this model, these holographic quantum information measures exhibit scaling behavior.
 The study of scaling behavior is crucial for our research as it facilitates the classification of different types of phase transitions.
-Understanding the relationships between various scaling behaviors can provide profound insights into holographic quantum information.
+Understanding the relationships between various scaling behaviors can provide valuable insights into holographic quantum information.

-The function between temperature $T$ and entropy density $s$ can be read as \eqref{eq:ts}.
+The function between temperature $T$ and entropy density $s$ is given by \eqref{eq:ts}.
 In figure \ref{fig:pd2}, we show that in the vicinity of the critical point associated with the second-order phase transition, the derivative of the entropy density exhibits singular behavior,

 Therefore, the scaling behavior between entropy density $s$ and temperature $T$ is